 The great majority of the gardens are privately owned and not otherwise accessible to visitors.
 Each county has a team, led by a County Organiser, who are all volunteers.
-They are responsible for organising and supporting garden openings within their counties, as well as for ensuring gardens are of a standard which visitors have come to expect over many decades.
-The National Garden Scheme provides comprehensive public liability insurance for all gardens that open.
+They are responsible for organising and supporting garden openings within their counties, as well as for ensuring gardens are of the standard which visitors have come to expect over many decades.

+The National Garden Scheme has comprehensive public liability insurance for all gardens that open.

-The head office at Hatchlands Park in Surrey coordinates the charity's activities, produces the annual guidebook (The Garden Visitor's Handbook) and promotes the garden openings through the website, social media channels and the app.
+The head office at Hatchlands Park in Surrey co-ordinates the charity's activities, produces the annual guidebook (The Garden Visitor's Handbook) and promotes the garden openings through the website, social media channels and the app.
 Both the Handbook and website provide all relevant details of gardens opening in each county.
-Promotion of gardens is enhanced by county booklets (containing individual county sections from the Handbook) which are distributed in their particular area.
+Promotion of gardens is enhanced by county booklets (containing individual county sections from the Handbook) which are put together by volunteers on the county teams and distributed in their particular area.

 The charity's financial operations have changed dramatically in recent years.
 In 2019 the charity's garden-opening operation was cash only.
-Funds continue to come from gardens as cash, but also through the alternative channels of cashless payments and online bookings - both of which are now available to all gardens with the charity's online booking system and card readers.
-In 2023 16% of net garden income was cashless and 7% came from bookings.
+Funds continue to come from gardens as cash, but also through the alternative channels of cashless payments and online bookings - both of which are now available to virtually all gardens with the charity's online booking system and card readers.
+In 2024 18% of net garden income was cashless and 8% came from bookings and this continues to grow.